Legend of the Guardians: The Owls of Ga’hoole

 Pan upwards to Nyra indoctrinating Kludd and the other Tyto owlets with various Pure One beliefs.
 Yes, yes, yes, the Pure Ones are Nazis.
 We get it.
 Literally everyone has made their villains like the Nazis.
 Nyra has them see which one can flap the highest.

 Back to the line of owlets.
 An owl pellet from a large basket of them is thrown at each owlet’s feet.
 At least here Jutt and Jatt get a few slightly funny lines, even revealing that owls somehow have a numerical system that is the same as ours.
 One pellet is opened, containing what Jutt and Jatt are looking for.
 Jatt holds it up and the two explain that it contains a metal fleck.
-Why would a mouse eat bits of metal?
+Why would a mouse or any prey of owls eat bits of metal?
 Jutt gives it to Soren and tells him to take it to some container full of other metal flecks.
 But why is this container glowing with multiple arcs of blue magnetic energy?
 How have owls harnessed the power of magnetism?
 Gylfie looks on, and apparently she has a lazy eye, because the animators accidentally forgot to move her right eye at the same speed as her left.
-But the mistake fixes itself.
 Oops.
 As Soren gets close to the container of metal flecks, the magnetism not only grabs the fleck, but the magnet ray thingymabobber seems to be grabbing at something in his chest?
 What?
-Did soren eat a mouse with a metal fleck in its stomach earlier?
+Did Soren eat a mouse with a metal fleck in its stomach earlier?
 A bat jumps out of nowhere and snatches the metal fleck and puts it in the container.
 Another bat flies in and carries the container away.
-Because bats are totally that strong.
+Because bats are totally that strong, and are not affected by whatever in that magic magnet BS was affecting Soren.
 Soren staggers back to Gylfie, telling her that the Pure Ones are doing something terribly wrong.
-What exactly are the Pure Ones doing with the metal and magnetic BS?
+What exactly are the Pure Ones doing with the magic magnet BS?
 Soren says that they need to find Kludd and get out of there, but Grimble catches them talking.
 In the shot of Grimble’s face, I could not help but notice that Soren’s face was reflected in his eyes.
 Neat!